-Counting Rules: Number of sentenced offenders who completed their sentence and left DOC supervision.
+Counting Rules: The number of sentenced offenders who completed their sentence and left DOC supervision.
 This includes offenders and individuals in DOC community programs.

-Transfer Parole and Special Parole counted in Parole.
-Transitional Placement counted in Furlough.
+Transfer Parole and Special Parole are counted in Parole.
+Transitional Placement is counted in furlough.

 Chart 3A: Parole Approval (Number Granted), Chart 3B and Table 3B: Parole Approval (Granting) Rate